 All this information can be presented in reports that combine graphs with data obtained through monitoring:

 To finish off, remember Pandora FMS is a flexible monitoring system, capable of monitoring devices, infrastructures, applications, services and business processes.

-Would you like to know more about what Pandora FMS can offer you?
-Discover it by entering here: https://pandorafms.com
+Would you like to find out more about what Pandora FMS can offer you?
+Learn more here.

-Do not hesitate to send us your queries.
-The Pandora FMS team will be happy to assist you!
+Do not hesitate to ask us any questions.
+The team behind Pandora FMS will be happy to assist you!